How to Write the Dartmouth Supplemental Essays 2024–2025

 When answering this question, don’t feel restricted to academic or “serious” endeavors.
 Excitement doesn’t need to have formal or educational origins to be genuine and appropriate for a college essay context.
 Nevertheless, if possible, provide some diversity to your brief list.
 You can get creative with your answer!
 For instance, you might list many (i.e. 10+) topics, but each revolves around 1-2 related central ideas.
 Stay cohesive and cogent.

 Option B: Labor leader and civil rights activist Dolores Huerta recommended a life of purpose.
 “We must use our lives to make the world a better place to live, not just to acquire things,” she said.
 “That is what we are put on the earth for.”
 In what ways do you hope to make—or are you already making—an impact?
 Why?
 How?
-(200-250 words)
+(250 words or fewer)

 This essay prompt requires specificity when it asks “Why?
 How?”
 When describing the impact you hope to make or are already making, make sure your description is grounded in concrete details.
 Consider the following types of details you can name: